 14th Street south from Ivinson to Grand Avenue

 Turn right at 14th and walk by the UW Alumni House.
 This is one of the most outstanding examples of Tudor Revival architecture in Laramie, with rubble stonework and “half-timbers” made of brick.
-It was built in 1929; William Dubois and F.W.
+It was built in 1929 and William Dubois and F.W.
 Ambrose were the architects.
 Dubois was Wilbur Hitchcock’s assistant and may in fact have designed some of the buildings attributed to Hitchcock.
 When the UW Alumni Association took it over, they built a very sympathetic reception hall on the north side and replaced the original red curved tile roof.
-The house was for many years the residence of the Forbes family, prominent Laramie bankers and businessmen.
+For many years, the house was the residence of the Forbes family, prominent Laramie bankers and businessmen.

 Photo Caption: 1320 Grand by Tim Chesnut

 Grand Avenue east from 14th to 15th Street

 As you look south across Grand Avenue from 14th Street, note a few more fine Period Revival houses.
 The Heywood Apartments on the southwest corner (1320 Grand) were built in 1925 in the Italian Renaissance style; the faux “tower” and the diminutive windows flanking the upper story of the east wall evoke a Mediterranean quality.
 The residence on the southeast corner (1400 Grand) is emphatically Tudor with brick “half-timbers” and stone trim on the entryway.
 It was built in 1941, the youngest structure on the block.
 The Dutch Colonial Revival house at 1404 Grand, built in 1923, is a style easily identified by its gambrel roof.
 Another Tudor, complete with a Tudor arch door in a handsome casing and built in 1926, is at 1410 Grand.
 To its east is an asymmetrical Colonial Revival built in 1923.